Drug classification of duloxetine

 Major Depressive Disorder (MDD): Duloxetine is approved by the FDA for the treatment of MDD in adults.
 It helps to improve mood, sleep, appetite, and energy levels in individuals with depression.

-See also Duloxetine alcohol cravings
+See also Duloxetine monitoring parameters

 General Anxiety Disorder (GAD): Duloxetine is also FDA-approved for the treatment of GAD.
 It helps to reduce symptoms of anxiety, such as excessive worry and restlessness, and promotes a sense of calm in individuals with GAD.